rOY369/Docs/work/Sustainable office/zero_waste.md

 ### Outcome

-The successful implementation of
+The successful implementation of this zero_waste action plan means that the following outcomes are achieved :
 - Divert 90% of our solid waste from landfills either through recycling, composting, reusing or other methods.
--

 ### Waste Management Consultants